Beating binary powering for polynomial matrices: Polynomial C-finite sequences

 \subsection{The singular case}

 In this section we discuss the potential issue of our algorithm that can occur if the sequence for the coefficients of $u_n(x)$ cannot be unrolled due to singularities.
-We shall first highlight this problem and its solution by means of an example.
+We shall first highlight this problem and its solution by means of an example, then in the last paragraph of this section we explain the general strategy.